HebiRobotics/jfx-static-feature/README.md

 **jfx-static-libs** covers the first two parts.
 It is a single jar per JavaFX release that contains the static archives for all platforms as well as the matching reachability metadata.
 The archives come from our [jfx](https://github.com/ennerf/jfx) fork, which adds `@Reachable` annotations on top of the official release tag and generates the metadata at compile time, without changing any product code.
 GraalVM automatically picks up metadata from the class path, so the jar can also be used standalone for dynamically linked images that would otherwise need a tracing agent.

 **jfx-static-feature** covers the integration glue.
 At build time it extracts the archives for the current platform and registers them as built-in JNI libraries, which lets native-image verify every native method at link time.
 It also adds the linker flags for the referenced system libraries, e.g., GTK on Linux and the Cocoa frameworks on macOS, and registers the no-argument constructor of all reachable `Application` subclasses for a reflective launch.
 The `media` and `web` natives only exist as shared libraries, so the feature instead copies them from the platform jars next to the executable and loads them from there.

+For more information about the build process and maintenance, see [jfx-static-libs/README.md](jfx-static-libs/README.md)

 ### Substitutions